rtrader58/AZ-801T00-Configuring-Windows-Server-Hybrid-Advanced-Services/Module 7 Errata.md

 Step 3: In the bottom center of the screen select Create Project

 Task 3: Implement the target Azure environment<br>
-Step 19: When creating the storage account allow anonymous access on the Advanced tab<br>
+Step 19: When creating the storage account on the the Advanced tab, allow enabling anonymous access on individual containers <br>

 ### Exercise 3: Assess Hyper-V for migration by using Azure Migrate

 Task 1: Deploy and configure the Azure Migrate appliance<br>
-Before starting the Task open Notepad in the RDP session copy<br>
+Before starting the Task open Notepad in the RDP session<br>
 Step 2: Select All Projects > select az801lab07a-migrate-project <br>
 Step 3: Select Start discovery > Using Appliance > for Azure <br>
 Step 5: Copy and paste the key in notepad in the RDP session<br>
-Step 6: You will not be prompted, once downloaded move the .ZIP file to F:VMs > then extract<br>
+Step 6 and 7: You will not be prompted, once downloaded move the .ZIP file to F:VMs > then extract<br>
-Step 10: Browse to the F:\VMs <br>
+Step 10: Browse to the F:\VMs\AzureMigrateAppliance\AzureMigrateAppliance_v25.25.09.11 <br>
-Step 16: If the remane does not paste correctly - manually type it in <br>
+Step 16: If the remane does not paste correctly - manually type it az801107a-vma1<br>
 Step 17: In the settings of the Imported VM change the memory to 4096 <br> Step 23: Be patient the Appliance Configuration Manager with launch <br>
 Step 24: This step will take a while.
 You cannot copy and paste from dirctly inside environment.
 Copy the key from Notepad > in the menu of The VM click Clipboard > Type clipboard text <br>